Next Graduation: About 2017 Graduation

 The Children’s University (CU) Trust is a charitable trust that provides 7 to 14 year olds (and 5 to 6 year olds with their families) with exciting and innovative learning activities and experiences outside normal school hours.
-We celebrate achievement and reward participation through our certificates.
-Raising children’s aspirations is important to us and we aim to develop the understanding that learning can be “…a satellite navigation system to better places in life…”.
+They celebrate achievement and reward participation through their certificates.
+Raising children’s aspirations is important and the CU aim to develop the understanding that learning can be “…a satellite navigation system to better places in life…”.

 The Passport To Learning